 The following materials are permitted, but only as accents rather than a predominant exterior material.
-Accent materials shall comprise no more than 25 percent of any building façade in the CMU_and CMF districts, and no more than 15 percent in the UV-D and UV-T districts, excluding doors and windows.
+Accent materials shall comprise no more than 25 percent of any building façade in the CMU and R-MF districts, and no more than 15 percent in the UV-D and UV-T districts, excluding doors and windows.

 - Exterior Insulation and Finish Systems (EIFS). - [EIFS may be installed only above the floor level of the second story, or no less than 12 feet above the grade for one-story buildings.
 EIFS shall not be installed in any pedestrian contact areas.] - Stucco.

 [Both EIFS and stucco shall incorporate detailing to look like traditional wall cornices, soffits, window trim and similar features.] - Architectural metal, including aluminum composite panel (ACP) treatments.

 - Fiber cement siding.
-(For CMU and UV-D, but nNot for UV-T).
+(Not for UV-T).

 - Wood or composite wood.
 (Not for UV-T)

 - Tile.

 - Glass.
 (Only for UV-D)

 - Stainless steel.

-- Chrome.
+- · Chrome.